Lahti-University-of-Technology/full-stack-course/material/ethics.md

 4. All data is handled responsibly.
 5. You thoroughly understand and can explain every line you submit.

-The rest of this document expands on these expectations and discusses edge cases.

 ## Git commit history

 A git repository automatically records a *commit history*, which is a timeline showing what work was done, when it was done, and by whom.
 This history is the clearest evidence of authorship and progress.
 In professional and academic settings, this is expected and welcomed.

 A credible commit history looks organic and unpolished.
 It shows starts, stops, abandoned ideas, errors, and backtracking.
-This natural pattern is easy to recognize and nearly impossible to fake.
+This is natural and easy to recognize.

 ### Expectations